-- The EMMS system measures the percentage of alternative vehicles within each of our members' delivery fleets.
+- The EMMS system measures the percentage of alternative-fuel vehicles within each of our members' delivery fleets.
 We publish performance figures and case studies in our sustainability report to encourage increased uptake.
-In 2012, alternative-fuel vehicles made up 16% of total reported vehicles (2011: 15%), representing an increase from the 10% recorded in 2009.
-We see a steady increase in the number of E85 (ethanol fuel blend) models whilst the number of electric vehicles reported has increased by more than 10,000, and now accounts for almost 18% of all alternative-fuel vehicles / alternative-fuel-capable vehicles (2011: 7.6%). - Between 2008 and 2012, EMMS participants have achieved an overall reduction of 25% in emissions from purchased electricity, indicative of the effectiveness of both carbon mitigation measures and the increased use of green electricity. - The total percentage of green electricity as a proportion of total electricity consumption within the group was 12% in 2012 (2011: 11%).
-11 (55%) of the initial 20 EMMS participants reported purchasing some form of green electricity in 2012 (2011: 10) and one participant generating its own renewable electricity.
-If we expand our coverage to include other alternative energy sources, such as geothermal, biomass, solar or wind power, in 2012, 65% (2011: 67%) of EMMS participants reported on the use of some form of renewable electricity. - The Best Practice Seminar on Alternative Vehicles and Fuels in the Postal Fleet was held in September 2013 to accelerate the use of non-fossil fuelled vehicles by the sector.
-EMMS participants were invited to present and provide insight on current efforts, the business case, challenges and next steps for future development.
-Following requests by members and in collaboration with them, IPC researched common approaches to developing business cases for alternative vehicles and issued members with a template for their own use. - As part of its company car policy, IPC incentivises its employees to opt for a greener car in order to limit IPC's carbon footprint.
+In 2014, alternative-fuel vehicles made up 13% of total reported vehicles, representing an impressive increase from the 10% recorded in 2008.
+We see no change in the number of E85 (ethanol fuel blend) models between 2013 and 2014, however the number of electric vehicles reported has increased by almost 3,000, and now accounts for almost 30% of all alternative-fuel vehicles / alternative-fuel-capable vehicles (2013: 26%). - In 2014 four EMMS participants solely used renewable electricity, while 20 participants (95%) reported purchasing or generating some form of green electricity in their CMP Questionnaire. - The percentage of green electricity as a proportion of total electricity consumption within the group was 16% in 2014 (2013: 16%). - As part of its company car policy, IPC incentivises its employees to opt for a greener car in order to limit IPC's carbon footprint.
 IPC also provides its employees with eco-driving advice in order to limit fuel consumption.
+Also the purchase of bicycles (especially the folding bike) by employees via the company has been very successful.